ValentinChCloud/Galaxy_production/README.md

 ```
 Now you have to give database acces to your toolsed server.
 You have too add  in /etc/postgresql/9.5/main/pg_hba.conf :
 #Type of connection		#Database		#User			#Adress							#Option connection ( don't need password in this case)
-host    				galaxy          galaxy          192.XXX.XXX.XX/32               trust
+host    				toolshed          toolshed          192.XXX.XXX.XX/32               trust

-And after that you have to specifiy than postgresql should accepte request from your galaxy server.
+And after that you have to specifiy than postgresql should accepte request from your toolshed server machine.

 `listen_addresses = 'localhost' -> '192.XXX.XXX.XX'`